arendst/Tasmota/tools/decode-config.md

     decode-config.py -d sonoff-4281 -p <yourpassword> --restore-file Config_Sonoff_6.2.1.json

 ### Output to screen
-Output to screen is default enabled when calling the program with a source arg but without a backup or restore arg.
+To force screen output use the `--output` parameter.

-`--output` arg will force screen output even if you use backup or restore arg.
+Output to screen is default enabled when calling the program with a source parameter (-f or -d) but without any backup or restore parameter.

 #### JSON output
-The default output format is JSON.
-You can force JSON output with `--output-format json` arg.
+The default output format is [JSON](decode-config.md#-json-format).
+You can force JSON output using the `--output-format json` parameter.

 Example: